StefanTheCode/website/posts/how-to-use-chatgpt-in-csharp-application.md

 ---
 newsletterTitle: "#2 Stefan's Newsletter"
 title: "How to use ChatGPT in C# application?"
 subtitle: "ChatGPT (Generative Pre-trained Transforer) is a large language model developed by OpenAI.
 It is designed to understand natural language input from users and generate appropriate responses using advanced algorithms and machine learning techniques.
-ChatGPT can be used in a variety of applications, including chatbots, virtual assistants, customer service, and more.
+ChatGPT can be used in a variety of applications, including chatbots, virtual assistants, customer service, and more."
-"
 date: "February 20 2023"
+readTime: "Read Time: 3 minutes"
 photoUrl: "/images/blog/newsletter21.png"
 ---

 ### Background
 <br>